RedisLabs/redislabs-docs/content/rv/administration/configuration/backups.md

 alwaysopen: false
 categories: ["RC Pro"]
 ---
-You can back up your Redis Cloud Pro databases to a storage bucket of your choosing.
-This article explains how to create a cloud storage bucket and grant permissions to use it for scheduled and on-demand backups.
-Alternatively, you may use an FTP server to store your backups instead.
+You can run scheduled and on-demand backups of your Redis Cloud Pro databases to a remote storage location.
+Schedule backups run every 24 hours.

+{{% note %}}
-**Note**: Backups are only available for paid plans.
-If you are free plan user, you must upgrade your subscription to a paid plan (zero downtime) in order to utilize this feature.
+Backups are only available for paid subscriptions.
+Customers with free subscriptions must upgrade to a paid subscriptions to use this feature.
+Subscription upgrade does not cause downtime.
+{{% /note %}}

 ## Amazon Simple Storage Service (AWS S3)